sshedthikere/ResponderUI2/README.md

 Spark responder dashbaord is accessible using the url http://localhost:8082/dashboard.
 Default port 8082 can be configured to any other port in case of any port conflict.

+<h3> Auto Discover services</h3>
+We can use the sync feature under Utils menu to discover all the responses available in root directory (under wsdata folder).
+Responses which are auto discovered is available for consuming either as SOAP or REST Services.
+Endpoint urls are generated using the name of the response file.

+<h3> Steps to run</h3>
+1. Unzip the zipped artifact(make sure there are no spaces in the folder name)
+2. Locate the pom.xml.
+Run "mvn clean install" so that it downloads all the dependency jars to your local repo (required only for the first time)
+3. Run the command given in run.txt (mvn exec command)
+4. Launch the application using URL: http://localhost:8082/dashboard